 You’ll see the “Flying Seminoles” swing on the flying trapeze, as well as high-wire walkers, jugglers, fire poi and fire eaters, and a bicycle built for five.
 Just don’t try to replicate these stunts at home!

-Railroad Square Art District
+Stroll the Railroad Square Art District

 In the middle of Tallahassee, in between Florida State University, Florida A&M, and FAMU, you’ll find the haven for creatives in the state capital.
 Railroad Square Art District is Tallahassee’s arts and creative district.
 Here you can shop local, be creative, and support the arts.